What to Do When Your Business Outgrows You

 CE—Oh I Didn’t Realize That!

 I was sitting on my mentor’s couch last October, and we were working through the team hierarchy for Two-Brain.
-We were performing a “team audit” exercise (Two-Brain clients learn how to evaluate and improve their teams step by step as they work through our Roadmap).
+We were performing a “team audit” exercise (Two-Brain clients learn how to evaluate and improve their teams step by step as they work through our Growth ToolKit).
 I listed myself as CEO but gave myself only a “yellow” rating instead of “green.”
 Todd Herman, my mentor, asked why.

 “Well, I’ve never owned a $5 million company before,” I said.
 “The learning curve has been steep!”